KevinPan2021/Text-Completion-GPT/readme.md

 Introduction:
 	This project aims to preform Text Generation using Decoder only Transformer (GPT2).
+This serves as the foundation for fine-tuning GPT on Question and Answering Tasks and later few shots learning (GPT3).